-Yet, there is another dimension of the cross that we sometimes overlook on Good Friday.
-We see this dimension clearly in Ephesians 2:14-16, where the death of Christ on the cross brings reconciliation, not only between people and God, but also between alienated people groups.
-According to this passage, Christ is our peace in that he has “broken down the dividing wall” between hostile peoples, in this instance, Jews and Gentiles (2:14).
-Christ sought to “reconcile both groups to God in one body through the cross” (2:16).
+Yet there is another dimension of the cross that we sometimes overlook on Good Friday.
+We see this dimension clearly in Ephesians 2:14-16, where the death of Christ on the cross brings reconciliation not only between people and God but also between alienated people groups.
+According to this passage, Christ is our peace in that he has “destroyed the barrier, the dividing wall of hostility” between hostile peoples, in this instance Jews and Gentiles (Ephesians 2:14).
+Christ sought “in one body to reconcile both of them to God through the cross” (Ephesians 2:16).
 Yes, the cross enables reconciliation between human beings and God.
 But it also enables reconciliation among human beings.

 The death of Christ doesn’t instantly bring reconciliation to divided workplaces.
 But it does lay a foundation for true, deep, lasting reconciliation in every sector of life.
 Moreover, it enlists those of us who have experienced reconciliation with God through Christ to be agents of reconciliation in the world, including the places where we work.
 If Christ gave his life to bring reconciliation to a broken world, surely those of us who follow him will seek to bring reconciliation to the places in the world to which God has sent us, including our workplaces.

 In your life, how have you experienced the power of the cross when it comes to reconciliation between people?

 If the justice and peace of Christ were to be present in your workplace, what difference might this make?

 How can you be an agent of reconciliation where you work?

 Ask the Lord how you might bring his reconciliation to your workplace.
 You may also want to consult a wise friend about this.
 See if there is something you can do that will help bring reconciliation in a tangible way, even if it is just a small start.